VKleinSousa/RBPseg/README.md

 ---

 ### **Chain Pairing**
 Determining the correct chain pairing between fractions can be a complex challenge.
 For a random assignment of two fractions, there is a 1/6 chance of finding the correct pair.
-This probability further decreases exponentially with the number of chains, following the formula \( (1/6)^{(n-1)} \).
+This probability further decreases exponentially with the number of fractions (n), following the formula \( (1/6)^{(n-1)} \).

 RBPseg provides two methods to find the optimal pairing, both of which aim to minimize the distance between chains:
 1. **Spherical Constraint Method (Default):**